 In 2023, Portland Japanese Garden is celebrating its 60th birthday!
 In 1963, our organization was founded when Portland civic leaders banded together to build a Japanese garden on the site of an abandoned old zoo in Washington Park.
 These individuals wanted to provide the citizens of Portland with a garden of great beauty and serenity and forge a healing connection to Japan on the heels of World War II.
 Now, Portland Japanese Garden is known globally as the most beautiful and authentic Japanese garden outside of Japan and the preeminent Japanese cultural organization in North America.

 In Japanese culture, year 60 (kanreki) is seen as the beginning of a new chapter, or a rebirth, and is filled with hope and possibilities.
-In celebration of this auspicious milestone, we’ve collected some of our favorite stories that explain and explore the Garden’s history and role in our shared community.

 From Asphalt Grounds to Urban Oasis: Portland Japanese Garden was Once a Zoo